Is Bankruptcy An Option For You?

 Chapter 7 bankruptcy is ideal for individuals with a significantly high amount of unsecured debt, like medical bills or credit card balances.
 With a Chapter 7 bankruptcy, consumers can receive a discharge (an elimination) of these types of debts in as little as 90 days, allowing them a “fresh financial start.”

-If you wish to learn more about erasing your outstanding credit card debt or eligibility requirements for filing Chapter 7 bankruptcy, we invite you to reach out to one of our experienced attorneys at Bulloch, Fly, Hornsby & Evans PLLC Attorneys at Law today.
+If you wish to learn more about erasing your outstanding credit card debt or eligibility requirements for filing Chapter 7 bankruptcy, we invite you to reach out to one of our experienced attorneys at Evans Bulloch Parker PLLC today.

 An Alternative: Chapter 13 Bankruptcy